DShield-ISC/dshield/README.md

 - enable firewall logging and submitting of logs to DShield
 - change your ssh server to listen on port 12222
-- install the ssh honeypot cowrie (TODO)
+- install the ssh honeypot cowrie
 - configure a default web server and submit logs to DShield (TODO)

-Updates:
+# Updates:

 inside your "dshield" directory (the directory created above when you run "git clone"), run